WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 {{semantics-load-response}}{:format="title"} ({{semantics-load-response}}) each
 of which can return an error instead of their normal result.

-A client is expected to load the metadata for a bundle as soon as it start downloading it or otherwise discovers it.
-Then, when fetching ({{FETCH}}) a request, the cliend is expected to match it against the requests in the metadata, and if one matches, load that request's response.
+A client is expected to load the metadata for a bundle as soon as it starts downloading it or otherwise discovers it.
+Then, when fetching ({{FETCH}}) a request, the client is expected to match it against the requests in the metadata, and if one matches, load that request's response.

 ## Stream attributes and operations {#stream-operations}